Suge42/PARCO-Computing-2026-242734/README.md

 ## Additional usage
 ### Single execution

-The `deliverable1.c` can be manually compiler and run.
+The `deliverable1.c` can be manually compiled and run.

 ```
     gcc -O3 -fopenmp deliverable1.c -o del1